mbsync

 Expunge {None|Far|Near|Both}

-Permanently remove all messages [on the far/near side] marked for deletion.
+Permanently remove all messages [on the far/near side] which are marked for deletion.
+Mutually exclusive with ExpungeSolo for the same side.
 See RECOMMENDATIONS below.
 (Global default: None)

 CopyArrivalDate {yes|no}